How to Stand out as a Communications Major

 Here’s how Opus suggests you get a step ahead of the rest as you journey through your degree:

 1. How Soft are your Soft Skills? – As a Communications major, you’ve already learned that soft skills are critical for success in your degree.
 Your classes in marketing, conflict resolution, and business writing have served to teach you that not only are hard skills important, but that soft skills are what makes an individual truly stand out.
-Your interpersonal communications skills will be an immense factor for your future success.
+Your interpersonal communication skills will be an immense factor in your future success.
 Exercise these skills as often as you can and be sure to utilize them when networking with others.

 A great example of the importance of soft skills is in this article by Forbes:

-“Today, as companies increasingly need to become more dynamic, interconnected and flexible, soft skills are critical.
+“Today, as companies increasingly need to become more dynamic, interconnected, and flexible, soft skills are critical.
 According to Deloitte’s 2016 Global Human Capital Trends report, executives now consider these skills important to fostering employee retention, improving leadership, and building a meaningful culture.
 In fact, 92 percent of Deloitte’s respondents rated soft skills as a critical priority.
 They noted that an HR leader’s mission has shifted from that of “chief talent executive” to “chief employee experience officer.”

 1. Make Your Pen a Sword – Since high school, you’ve considered yourself a fairly strong writer, and it’s always been something that you’ve taken immense pride in.
 That’s great!
 Now it’s time for you to really showcase it.
 Consider joining the university newspaper or magazine, somewhere where you can have your writing reviewed and maybe even published.
 Opportunities like this look great on your resume and will intrigue employers as they seek out strong communications professionals.
 As you’ve learned, communication is more than just talking to someone.
 Showing that you can articulate your thoughts and discuss various topics on paper is priceless and will only serve to help you as you seek out future employment.

-1. Show your Marketing Know-How – You already know how important marketing is, you’re a communications major, aren’t you?
-Your classes on this very topic have given you insight on the best methods to market a product or service to consumers.
+2. Show your Marketing Know-How – You already know how important marketing is, you’re a communications major, aren’t you?
+Your classes on this very topic have given you insight into the best methods to market a product or service to consumers.
 This is your opportunity to market yourself to potential employers as the best individual for their available positions.
-Show interested companies that not only are you a strong marketer, but that you are also a great investment.
+Show interested companies that not only are you a strong marketer but that you are also a great investment.
 As mentioned in our Business Major post, be sure to keep your social media content professional and appropriate, you don’t want to stand out for the wrong reasons!

-1. Network Yourself – The motivated communications major can never have too many friends.
+3. Network Yourself – The motivated communications major can never have too many friends.
 Talk shop with your peers, professors, career counseling professionals, everyone!
 A major factor in this degree path is the willingness and genuine desire to engage with others, whether that be via the written word or through verbal engagement.
 Like a farmer tending his fields, keep your relationships with people strong and be ready to help those in need.
 You never know, your dream opportunity may be just an email away!

 Need help with any of these points?
 Opus has consultants ready to assist you.
-Feel free to reach out regarding a free consultation and additional information regarding our services and allow us to utilize our decades of Ivy League experience to help you make the best of your academic and post-graduate career.
+Feel free to reach out for a free consultation and additional information regarding our services and allow us to utilize our decades of Ivy League admissions experience to help you make the best of your academic and post-graduate career.

 Find more articles in this category